luisalonso97/blackjack-count/readme.md

 ### Prerequisites

-Use the latest version on npm
+Use the latest version of npm
 ```sh
 npm install npm@latest -g
 ```